Battleship New Jersey Museum and Memorial: History

 in February 1991, USS New Jersey was retired and sent to Bremerton, Washington to serve as one of the many mothball ships, effectively making the battleship a backup in case of an emergency.
 After being on and off the Naval Registry for another seven years, the battleship was approved by the United States Congress to be swapped with USS Iowa on the Naval Registry.
 USS New Jersey was slated to go to one of three sites in New Jersey: Bayonne, Jersey City, or Camden which would be chosen by the Battleship Commission.
 On February 3, 1999, Jersey City decided to not submit a proposal to obtain the battleship, citing unity with Bayonne and concerns about the expense of getting the battleship properly stationed there.
 Bayonne became a front runner to Battleship Commission chairman Joseph Azzolina, who stated that the Bayonne and Jersey City proposal would have a higher chance at attracting tourist than in Camden.
 Camden countered, offering four million dollars to convert the battleship into a museum if the battleship were to come to Camden.
 Camden wanted the battleship to enhance the waterfront and also because so many of the people who worked on building the battleship had lived in the South Jersey and Pennsylvania area.

 On September 10, 1999, the Battleship Commission selected Bayonne as the site for the battleship New Jersey.
 People from South Jersey were not pleased with the ruling, as many of the people who voted on where the battleship would end up were from North Jersey.
 The commission decided that the Navy would decide where the battleship will end up.
 On November 11, 1999, the battleship arrived in Philadelphia after being transported from Washington.
 The arrival into Philadelphia was scheduled to be temporary and would be moved to either Camden or Bayonne once a place was finalized.
-On January 21, 2000, the Navy decided that Camden would host the battleship due to many factors, including a much more detailed plan by Camden about what they would do with the battleship, the money that Camden was willing to donate to the battleship, and a scare that Intrepid, another museum ship, would be overshadowed by the battleship.
+On January 21, 2000, the Navy decided that Camden would host the battleship due to many factors, including a much more detailed plan by Camden about what they would do with the battleship, the money that Camden was willing to donate to the battleship, and concern that Intrepid, another museum ship, would be overshadowed by the battleship.
 Congress had 30 days to reverse the decision for the battleship to go to Camden, but ultimately decided to agree with the Navy.